Block illustrationBlock illustration thumbnail

 About Us

-The Way of the Board chess club has club meetings every Saturday morning for young beginner, beginner and intermediate players to learn chess and play the game, and is a program offered by the Way of the Sword Fencing, Archery, and Chess Club.
-The club usually has a tournament once a month on Sunday afternoons for beginner and intermediate scholastic players.
-Private lessons available on weekends at $45/hour.
-The required workbook for all beginner and intermediate players is "Everyone's First Chess Workbook" by Peter Giannatos.
-It is available via Amazon, or can be purchased at the club.
-Intermediate players who have finished this book should begin the more challenging workbook "The Chess Tactics Workbook" by Al Woolum, but are also welcome to borrow a book from the club library to explore more advanced topics.
+The Way of the Board chess club has weekly club meetings for young beginner, beginner, intermediate, and advanced players to learn chess and play the game, and is a program offered by the Way of the Sword Fencing, Archery, and Chess Club.
+The club has a tournament several times a year on Sunday afternoons for scholastic and adult players.
+Private lessons available on weekends and weekday afternoons to help players elevate their gameplay.
+For all classes, players are required to solve at least 2-3 chess puzzles daily.
+Workbooks are suggested for each class and are available for purchase online or at the club.

 PTA Sponsored Chess Tournament